Frequently Asked Questions

 Yes.
 Any parent whose child has applied for and been refused a place may appeal to the Independent Appeals Committee against the decision not to allocate a place.

-Following receipt of the letter from the LA notifying parents of non-allocation, notification of the wish to appeal should be addressed to the Clerk to the Independent Appeal Panel, c/o Colyton Grammar School.
-The main appeal round is expected to take place during early June and the written appeal must be made by 30 March 2019, in order to be included in the main round of Hearings.
+Following receipt of the letter from the LA notifying parents of non-allocation, notification of the wish to appeal should be addressed to the Clerk to the Devon Appeals Panel, c/o Devon County Council, County Hall, Topsham Road, Exeter EX2 4QD.
+The main appeal round is expected to take place during early June and the written appeal must be made by 31 March 202020, in order to be included in the main round of Hearings.

 Parents wishing to appeal must lodge their Appeal following Late Entry testing, within 20 school days of being notified of non-allocation by the Local Authority.
-The Appeal should be addressed to the Clerk to the Independent Appeal Panel, c/o Colyton Grammar School.
+The Appeal should be addressed to the Clerk to the Devon Appeals Panel, c/o Devon County Council, County Hall, Topsham Road, Exeter EX2 4QD.

 Is it possible to sit the test outside the main admissions round?